-Delight yourself also in the Lord, and He shall give you the desires of your heart.
-(Psalms 37:4 NKJV)
+Delight yourself also in the Lord: and He shall give you the desires of your heart.
+(Psalms 37:4 AKJV)

 Many people pray and quote the last half of this verse about God giving us the desires of our hearts.
-The “and” connecting these two parts says that to have one you must have the other.
-According to “Strong’s,” the Hebrew word `anag means “to be happy about, take exquisite delight in.”
+The “and” connecting these two parts says that to have one, you must have the other.
+According to “Strong’s Concordance,” the Hebrew word `anag means “to be happy about, take exquisite delight in.”
 The word exquisite in this context means intensely felt.
-Put all these things together and we have “to be intensely happy with the Lord,” then he will give you the desires of your heart.
+Put all these words together and we have “to be intensely happy with the Lord.”
+Then He will give you the desires of your heart.
 Notice it isn’t seeing Heaven that we need to be delighted in, but in the Lord.